Tax Deductions May Help Ease the Cost of Fertility Treatment

 - Prescription medications

-- Fertility treatment fees that are paid out-of-pocket.
+- Fertility treatment fees that are paid out of pocket

-- Travel expenses for trips related to medical care including mileage, tolls, parking, hotels, and meals.
+- Travel expenses for trips related to medical care including mileage, tolls, parking, hotels, and meals

 For the most thorough and up-to-date information on deductibility of medical expenses, click here to go to the IRS website.

-2. Keep a detailed log of expenses.
+2. Utilize a detailed log of expenses.

-The IRS has the ability to request supporting documents for your tax returns for up to seven years after you file them.
+The IRS has the ability to request supporting documents for your tax returns for up to 7 years after you file them.
 Keeping your records and receipts during this period of time will allow you to provide the necessary documentation should it be requested.

-If you had fertility expenses you didn’t deduct last year, you can file IRS form 1040X to amend previous tax returns to include your deductions.
+If you had fertility expenses you didn’t deduct last year, you can file IRS Form 1040X to amend previous tax returns to include your deductions.
 Form 1040X must be filed within three years from the date of your original return or within two years from the date you paid the tax, whichever is later.

 5. Flexible Spending Accounts & Health Savings Accounts

-Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs) provide alternative ways for patients to pay for out-of-pocket medical expenses with pre-tax dollars.
+Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs) provide alternative ways for patients to pay for out of pocket medical expenses with pre-tax dollars.
 Employers who offer FSA/HSA plans allow employees to save a portion of their pay in an account specifically earmarked for medical expenses.
 This money is not taxed.
 If your FSA or HSA account is not large enough to cover all of your expenses, the remainder can still be itemized as deductions.

 Whether you are still researching treatment, currently undergoing treatment, or have already completed your treatment, the IRS's rule on deducting medical expenses can help you.
 Itemizing medical deductions or using an FSA account will require some diligence and a little extra paperwork, but it may save you thousands of dollars in taxes.